Sharolyn Wallace, Ph.D., LCSW, RPT-S

 Gadgets, gizmos, cool new stuff, latest must haves!
 Very exciting and potentially very costly!
 This workshop will revive your creative spirit without breaking your piggy bank!
 Material, broken toys, old puzzles, foil, cardboard rolls, and everyday junk can be turned into fabulous play therapy activities and successful therapeutic techniques.
 This workshop will focus on the difficult challenges facing children from school age through adolescence.
 Sexual abuse, bullying, ADHD, emotional and physical abuse, divorce, substance abuse are just a few of the traumas we will explore in the context of play therapy methodologies.
 Research indicates that play therapy modalities are effective with these complex issues.
 Evidenced and empirically based methodologies with corresponding experiential play therapy techniques will assist the play therapist in developing a strength and empowerment model for our clients.
 CBT, Gestalt, CCPT, and Adlerian therapeutic models will be the foundation of this workshop.
 These techniques will assist therapist in empowering our clients to become stronger, assertive, courageous, and efficacious.
 This workshop will provide many experiential activities that engage the creativeness and curative factors of the therapeutic relationship in play therapy.

-1. Participants will be able to create 4 new play therapy activities with Gestalt theoretical orientation.
+1. be able to create 4 new play therapy activities with Gestalt theoretical orientation.

-2. Participants will be able to identify and create 3 new play therapy activities with Adlerian theoretical orientation and for CBT theoretical orientation.
+2. be able to identify and create 3 new play therapy activities with Adlerian theoretical orientation.

-4. Participants will learn new play therapy activities costing less than $20 to less than $5.
+5. learn 3 new new play therapy activities that cost less less than $5.

 ABOUT SHAROLYN WALLACE